 - Students who have chronic medical conditions are advised to bring their medications with them for their entire stay since medication costs can be somewhat high in Lebanon, and are not covered by LAU student insurance.

-For more assistance, contact our Health Offices:
+For more assistance, contact our Health Clinics:

 - Please check housing on campus.

 - For assistance on housing around our campuses you can contact Dina Abdul Rahman.